 For a heartier, sit down meal, head to Beth’s Twin Bluff Café (S286 State Road 35; 715.673.4040).
 They serve everything from breakfast to dinner but your best bet is to try one of the daily specials.
 Or, you can just go there for a danged good piece of pie.
 I had a slice of Amish Oatmeal Pie, which was rich and yummy and big enough to be my dessert for two meals.

-I’m a self-professed barbeque snob.
+I’m a self-professed barbecue snob.
 I can’t help it.
-My family roots are in Kansas City, so I know what good barbeque is supposed to taste like.
+My family roots are in Kansas City, so I know what good barbecue is supposed to taste like.
 I’m not picky about the style of ‘cue, I just want it done well.
-All this is my way of saying that I can’t say enough about the quality of the barbeque at the Nelson General Store (N208 N. Main St.; 715.673.4717).
-They make a southern-style barbeque that is tender, moist, and so full of flavor that you can eat it without any sauce and not feel the least bit deprived.
+All this is my way of saying that I can’t say enough about the quality of the food at J & J Barbecue at the Nelson General Store (N208 N. Main St.; 715.673.4717).
+They make a southern-style barbecue that is tender, moist, and so full of flavor that you can eat it without any sauce and not feel the least bit deprived.
 My favorite is the BBQ beef but the pulled pork is savory goodness, too.
 There are only four tables inside, so you may want to get it to go and have a picnic.